Alberobello: The Timeless Capital of the Trulli

 DISCOVER OUR LUXURY VILLAS NEAR ALBEROBELLO

-The history of Alberobello dates back to the late 15th century, when the area was under the County of Conversano.
+The origins of Alberobello trace back to the late 1400s, when the Counts of Conversano ruled the area.

-In 1797, the people of Alberobello rebelled against feudal rule, earning freedom and recognition as a royal town.
+In 1797, the residents rebelled against feudal rule, gaining independence and recognition as a royal town.
+The Trulli that once symbolized constraint became emblems of freedom and cultural identity.

 What to See in Alberobello